Introduction to Fats and Oils

 body.
 Eat too many carbs and not enough protein and the body tends to

-produce more inflammatory and blood clotting hormone with the EFAs it
+produce more inflammatory and blood clotting hormones with the EFAs it

 gets.
 If adequate protein is eaten, the fats are used more efficiently,